jruffet/satfs/README.md

 - **Platform:** This is designed to work solely on Linux
 - **Performance:** Due to FUSE, Python, and single-threading, this filesystem is pretty slow.
 - **Operation Support:** The filesystem supports most standard operations, but some features, such as extended attributes (`xattrs`), are not implemented.
 - **Security Considerations:** This filesystem is not a fully secure sandbox by any means.
-See [Threat Model & Caveats](#threat-model--caveats) for details.
+See [Security limitations](#security-limitations) for details.

 ## How It Works